Need a school for this school year? Click here for more information.

 My child already has a Head Start or Early Head Start seat.
 Do I need to submit a OneApp if I want them to return to the same program?

 No. If your child will be returning to his or her current Head Start or Early Head Start program next year, you do not need to complete a OneApp.
 Only students who would like to transfer to another Center, or who will be entering a grade their current Center does not serve, should complete an application.
 If you’re not sure whether you need to submit a OneApp, ask your child’s teacher.
+Some exceptions apply; schools will communicate with you directly if you need to apply to stay in the same program.

 Free early childhood seats and tuition-based seats in participating schools and programs, for children ranging from 6 weeks to 4 years old, are included in this application.
 Free seats include Early Head Start and Head Start programs, for children aged 6 weeks to 4 years old, PK-4 programs in public and non-public schools, as well as a limited number of PK-3 programs in public schools.
 There are tuition-based PK-4 seats are available at some public schools.